trungvose/angular-spotify/README.md

 All components are following:

-- OnPush Change Detection and async pipes: all components use observable and async pipe for rendering data.
-No single subscribe is using for manually subscribing for rendering.
+- OnPush Change Detection and async pipes: all components use observable and async pipe for rendering data without any single manual subscribe.
 Only some places are calling subscribe for dispatching an action, which I will have a refactor live stream session with my friend [@nartc][nartc] to use the component store for a fully subscribe-less application.
 - SCAMs (single component Angular modules) for tree-shakable components, meaning each component will have a respective module.
 For example, a RegisterComponent will have a corresponding RegisterModule.
 We won't declare RegisterComponent as part of AuthModule, for instance.
 - Mostly, everything will stay in the `libs` folder.
 New modules, new models, new configurations, new components etc... are in libs. libs should be separated into different directories based on existing apps.
 We won't put them inside the apps folder.
 For example in an Angular, contains the `main.ts`, `app.component.ts` and `app.module.ts`